cnmake/QX/README.md

-nodes.list is copy from https://git.jsiqi.com/dcncy

-music.list is copy from https://zhangchangsheng.com
+music.list is copy from https://zhangchangsheng.icu